nats-io/nats-server/README.md

 In simple terms, a server could define its cluster name to be "A" and define a gateway to a cluster "B".

 Each server creates one and only one outbound connection to each cluster in its list.
-It can have 0 ore more gateway connections from remote cluster(s).
+It can have 0 or more gateway connections from remote cluster(s).

 Suppose there are 2 clusters, A and B. Cluster A has one server and B has 2 servers.
 When the server in cluster A starts, it creates a single outbound connection to cluster B. Its configuration specifies an URL (or array of URLs) to connect to cluster B. Note that if an URL resolves to several IPs, the server will randomly pick one of those IPs to connect to the remote cluster.